9 Easy Ways to Let People Know Your Business Texts

 There's usually a call-to-action at the end of an advertisement or marketing campaign.
 "Visit our website."
 "Call now!"
 Etc.

-Whether it’s on the radio, TV, Facebook, magazines, or anywhere else, you can now add “Text us at (XXX) XXX-XXXX!”
+Whether it’s on the radio, TV, Facebook, magazines, or anywhere else, or even your website banner, you can now add “Text us at (XXX) XXX-XXXX!”

 Most people under 50 would rather text you than call.
 People can still text your business even if it's closed for the day (which is when many advertisements run).

 Plus, this lets your audience know that you have a great new option that your competitors probably don't have.